openedx/open-edx-proposals/oeps/processes/oep-0054-core-contributors.rst

 Open edX community members, which enables them to further the development and adoption of the Open edX platform.
 CCs earn these rights by sustained, active participation in the Open edX community and by following the “3 Cs”: Commitment, Conduct, Caliber.
-Core Contributors follow the `Code of Conduct
-<https://open.edx.org/code-of-conduct/>`_, are respectful of other community
-members, are polite and welcoming to all in the community, and have shown the ability to deliver high quality work over time.
+Core Contributors follow the `Code of Conduct`_, are respectful of other community members, are polite and welcoming to all in the community, and have shown the ability to deliver high quality work over time.

 Core Contributor Roles
 ----------------------